Skip to content

 Key name Requirement Level Data type Description

-Id REQUIRED string Identifier for the environment (see the Consistency and uniqueness of identifiers section).
+Id REQUIRED string Identifier for the environment.

 Label REQUIRED string Name for the environment.

-EnvVars OPTIONAL object Object containing environment variables as key-value pairs.
+EnvironmentVariables OPTIONAL object Object containing environment variables as key-value pairs.

 OperatingSystem OPTIONAL string Name of the operating system for the environment.
+Including the version of the kernel and/or distribution is RECOMMENDED when applicable.

 Dependencies OPTIONAL object Object containing names of the software dependencies as keys and their versions as values.